The global problem of premature birth

 In 2012, a report about the global toll of preterm birth, Born Too Soon: The Global Action Report on Preterm Birth, was published by the March of Dimes Foundation, The Partnership for Maternal, Newborn & Child Health, Save the Children, and the World Health Organization, represents almost 50 United Nations agencies, universities, and organizations.
 It contains the first-ever estimates of preterm birth rates by country.

 Born Too Soon finds that 15 million babies worldwide are born preterm each year, and more than 1 million die due to preterm complications.
 Of these babies, the report notes, three-quarters could be saved if current cost-effective interventions were made available to all.
 The report ranks the U.S. 131st in the world in terms of its preterm birth rate of 12.0 per 100 live births, almost tied with Somalia, Thailand, and Turkey.
-Nearly half a million babies are born too soon in the U.S. each year.
+Each year, about 380,000 babies are born too soon in the U.S.

 This problem is truly global, affecting families everywhere.
 Although the vast majority of preterm births and related deaths occur in lower income countries, families in high-income nations are also at risk of having a baby born preterm.